 Despite the time zone difference – 13 hours to the Americas, 8 hours relative to Europe and Africa – streaming increased attendance by 30%, with people connecting from places as far as Sao Paulo and San Francisco and as close as Kuala Lumpur.
 Those sitting remotely could follow from their computers or smartphones, and reported a strong audio and video experience for the 45 minutes the talk lasted.
 The local interpreters did a wonderful job.

-The talk was very well received, but locally and remotely.
+The talk was very well received, both locally and remotely.

 Streaming of Jeannette’s talk: